 How big is this problem of male infertility?
 All you have to do is open the sports page of any major metro newspaper and see how many adds there are for men to attend a "Free Seminar" put on by some doctor who wants to test and fix your LOW LEVELS OF TESTOSTERONE (Low T).
 According to the American Society for Reproductive Medicine (Quick Facts About Infertility), "Infertility affects men and women equally.
 Twenty-five percent of infertile couples have more than one factor that contributes to their infertility.
 In approximately 40 percent of infertile couples, the male partner is either the sole cause or a contributing cause of infertility."
 While mechanical problems such as varicocele (an enlarged testicular vein) are certainly not an uncommon cause of infertility, I would argue that beer guts are a far more common cause.

 The cool thing is, many of you --- probably the majority of you, whether male or female --- can fix this problem yourself.
 How do you do it?
-If you are looking for a generic protocol that will solve many of your chronic health issues, HERE IT IS.
+Firstly, you need to realize that sugar is turning men into women and women into men (NO EXAGGERATION!).
+Secondly, if you are looking for a generic protocol designed to address the underlying causes of your chronic health issues, HERE IT IS.
 For information that is specifically geared towards reversing infertility and getting pregnant, CLICK HERE.